influxdata/docs-v2/content/v2.0/reference/flux/stdlib/experimental/json/parse.md

 ---

 The `json.parse()` function takes JSON data as bytes and returns a value.
-The function can product lists, objects, strings, booleans, and float values.
+The function can return lists, objects, strings, booleans, and float values.
 All numeric values are returned as floats.

 _**Function type:** Type conversion_